hareeshghk/connect4/README.md

 (TODO) Implement UI to expose board over browser.

 # Usage
-Compile with following command.
-You can use g++ compiler as well /usr/bin/clang++ -std=c++17 -stdlib=libc++ -fdiagnostics-color=always -g connect4.cpp -o ./connect4.out
+make connect4

+Update Makefile with cpp compiler you are using.(Default g++)

 Run the output file.
 ./connect4.out

-Same output when run this binary:
+Same output when run this Game:

 Number of Games: 2